dcunited001/dcunited001.github.io/_drafts/generic-drugs-are-cheap-knockoffs.md

 elements is such that **the minor polarimetric effects remain distinguishable.**

-So you CAN use polarimetry, but the mechanisms are highly dependent on the solutes/reaction/container in the reaction pipeline.
+So you can use polarimetry, but the mechanisms are highly dependent on the solutes/reaction/container in the reaction pipeline.

 What is unclear to me?
 How I could intuitively know this -- without